 We’re talking about the equally new 2020 Ford Mustang Shelby GT500, which took part in the famous hillclimb with professional drifter Vaught Gittin Jr. behind the wheel.

-- Also: Canadian Premiere of the 2020 Ford Shelby GT500 in Toronto
+- Also: 2020 Ford Mustang Shelby GT500 Specs Finally Revealed

 - Also: 2020 Ford Mustang Shelby GT500: 700 HP… and a Speed Limit?

 Instead of going all out from the starting line and showing just how fast it can be, the GT500 preferred to fill the air with smoke from the custom Ford Performance-spec Michelin Pilot Sport Cup 2 tires and decibels from the 760-horsepower “Predator” V8 engine.
 There was a lot of sideways action, as well.